friedrichromstedt/upy/README.rst

 Differentation*) to track uncertainties through the operations.
 Uncertain values might be used in calculations together with other uncertain values as well as with any numeric Python or ``numpy`` objects.
-A range of mathematical operations is supported.  ``upy`` provides several syntactic conventions appropriate to the subject.
+A range of mathematical operations is planned to be supported.  ``upy`` provides several syntactic conventions appropriate to the subject.
 For instance, defining uncertain quantities is possible by writing:

 .. code:: python